ppy/osu-wiki/wiki/Help_Centre/en.md

 This will save your shiny new score as a `.osr` file in the /Replays/ folder within the default osu! installation directory.

-osu! also automatically saves all replays after you complete a song under the `/Data/r/` folder, also contained within the osu! installation directory.
+osu! also automatically saves all replays after you complete a song under the `/Data/r/` folder also contained within the osu! installation directory.

-Please note that if no replay was saved for the score you will not be able to retrieve a replay by doing this.
+Please note that if no replay was saved for the score, you will not be able to retrieve a replay by doing this.

 #### osu! is telling me that my game client is too old!